Viftrup/viftrup.github.io/_posts/2023-10-09-Test-Fields.markdown

 ....
 Insert image showcase ....

 Once deployment is successful, you should be able to SSH into your FTD and use your credentials from the external authentication provider configured. <br><i>(If this is unsuccesful, go back into the external authentication page and perform an authencation test on the very buttom of the page to ensure your credentials is correct and mapped to the desired filtering for CLI acess)</i>

+<h1>Resetting the admin password</h1>

+Once logged in through external authentication, the actual magic can be performed in order to reset the password for the admin user.

+First we need to access the linux shell and elevate our access rights, this is done by typing <b>expert</b> and elevate through <b>sudo -i</b> followed by your <b>external authentication password</b> - in other words, the same password you used in order to access the SSH itself.